-So Humans Need to be Vaccinated Only Once as Babies but Dog Vaccinations Need to be Given Every Year?!
+So Humans Need to be Vaccinated for Viruses as Babies and That Lasts for Life but Dog Vaccinations Need to be Given Every Year?!

 A debate has been raging behind the scenes on the ideal way to administer dog vaccinations.
 Well, not so much vaccinations, they’re great and vital.
 They’ve eradicated a number of terrible illnesses in humans and pets.
 What is in question is the annual boosting of your dog after they had their puppy vaccinations.

 When we consider the sheer number of viruses that can bring down a human, the only booster a Westerner following their initial vaccinations as a child (such as the MMR vaccine – Measles, Mumps and Rubella) is maybe a flu jab when they’re 70, and even that is debated.

 Dogs, on the other hand, are boosted annually for a whole range of viruses following their initial vaccinations.
 Moreover, they’re often given all at the same time (such as the 7 in 1 jab).
 This stands out as being very very different to what goes on in human medicine.
 It implies that not only are dogs apparently subject to a far greater array of viruses than humans but that for some reason their initial vaccinations and boosters thereafter seem to wear off after a year.
 This would be something that would raise the eyebrows of Louis Pasteur, the part creator of modern vaccination.